Antilos/llgram/README.md

 ```

 # Using llgram
 To generate a parsing table, create a llgram.generation.TableGenerator object, passing a string containing the grammar.
 The object automaticaly parses the grammar at construction.
-The table can then be retrieved using the provided public methods.
+The table (and other useful objects, such as the grammars alphabet and first, empty, and follow sets) can then be retrieved using the provided public methods.

 ```
 from llgram.generation import TableGenerator